-Not every couple of bilattices can be related through a diagonal GB.
-Consider $\mathcal{SIXTEEN}$ and $\mathcal{TWENTY} - \mathcal{FIVE}$; by property 3.16.(l), all biminimal (or bimaximal, if we consider $\mathcal{TWENTY} - \mathcal{FIVE}$ as a the left bilattice) elements of the bilattice $\mathcal{TWENTY} - \mathcal{FIVE}$ must be stable.
-There are five such elements, forming chain which is simultaneously increasing with respect to \leq_k and decreasing with respect to \leq_t ; no such chain can be found in $\mathcal{SIXTEEN}$.
+Not every pair of bilattices can be related through a diagonal GB.
+Consider SIXTEENand TWENTY - FIVE; by property 3.16.(1), all biminimal (or bimaximal, if we consider TWENTY - FIVE as a the left bilattice) elements of the bilattice TWENTY - FIVEmust be stable.
+There are five such elements, forming a chain which is simultaneously increasing with respect to \leq_k and decreasing with respect to \leq_t ; no such chain can be found in SIXTEEN.